 In translation, RNA directs the synthesis of a polypeptide, interacting with transfer RNA (tRNA), a cloverleaf-shaped strand of about 80 nucleotides.

-At a termination signal, translation and polypeptide formation cease.
-This does not involve synthesis of protein.
+Termination does not involve synthesis of protein.
 Transcription is the process by which DNA specifies a sequence of messenger RNA (mRNA).
 Translocation is the interchange of genetic material between nonhomologous chromosomes.

-- 6. When homologous chromosomes fail to separate during meiosis, which of the following occurs?
+- 6. What is the result of homologous chromosomes failing to separate during meiosis?

 - a.
 Neurofibromatosis

 - b.
 Nondisjunction

 - c.
 Polyploidy

 - d.
 Conjoined twins

 Nondisjunction is an error in which homologous chromosomes or sister chromatids fail to separate normally during meiosis or mitosis.

-Neurofibromatosis is a dominant disorder.
-It is not due to chromosome failure during meiosis.
+Neurofibromatosis is not due to chromosome failure during meiosis.
 Polyploidy occurs when a euploid cell has more than the diploid number of chromosomes.
 Conjoined twins are not due to chromosome failure during meiosis.

-- 7. A cell that does not contain a multiple of 23 chromosomes is called a \\\\\ cell.
+- 7. A cell that does not contain a multiple of 23 chromosomes is called a cell.

 - a. diploid

 - b. euploid

 - c. polyploid

 - d. haploid

-A polyploid cell is one in which a euploid cell has more than the diploid number of chromosomes.
+A polyploid cell is one in which a euploid cell has more than 23 pairs of chromosomes.
 A diploid cell is when the somatic cell nucleus has 46 chromosomes in 23 pairs.
 A euploid cell is a cell with multiples of the normal number of chromosomes.
 A haploid cell has only one member of each chromosome pair, for a total of 23 chromosomes.